 Joseph Grizzaffi, MD completed his medical training and residency/fellowship training at the LSU School of Medicine in New Orleans where he also served as chief resident during his fellowship.
 Following completion of his Child & Adolescent fellowship, Dr. Grizzaffi spent a an extra year in New Orleans for psychopharmacology training.
 After moving to Baton Rouge in 1994, Dr. Grizzaffi worked for 5 years as a staff psychiatrist with the Baton Rouge General Hospital and then worked in private practice in Baton Rouge doing a combination of adult and child/adolescent psychiatry.
 During this time he also served as the psychiatric consultant for the Health Care in Schools program.
 Dr. Grizzaffi joined the LSU-OLOL psychiatry residency program in 2012.
 He teaches child/adolescent didactic courses to PGY–2 residents, supervises the child/adolescent outpatient consult clinic, supervises upper-level residents in the resident clinic and teaches psychiatry to pediatric residents, and provides child/adolescent consult services in the hospital.
 Dr. Grizzaffi is a board certified psychiatrist.

-Case Harvey, MD is a Clinical Assistant Professor with the LSUHSC Department of Psychiatry.
+R. Case Harvey, MD is a Clinical Assistant Professor with the LSUHSC Department of Psychiatry.
 He completed his residency at Tulane University in General Psychiatry.
-Dr. Harvey is board certified and works with residents in various capacities, primarily in the Emergency Mental and Behavioral Health unit and the outpatient clinic.
-His clinical interests include the treatment of addictive disorders.
+Dr. Harvey is board certified in both adult and addiction psychiatry.
+He works with residents in various capacities, as a teacher, supervisor, mentor, and example of an excellent physician.
+His primary interests and expertise is in Addiction.

 Gerald Heintz, MD completed medical school and residency training at the LSU School of Medicine in New Orleans.
 Following residency he was a staff psychiatrist at Ochsner Clinic, where he served as Director of Psychiatric Research from 1996 until 1998.
 In 1996 he received the inaugural Teacher of the Year in the Psychiatric Residency Training Program at Ochsner, and he received the honor again in 1998.
 From 1993 until 1998 he was the Associate Medical Director of Electroconvulsive Therapy at DePaul Hospital in New Orleans.
 For the last several years, he has been recognized annually by Best Doctors, Inc. and was selected for the Outstanding Faculty Award by the intern class in both 2016 and 2017.
 He currently leads an advanced Biological psychiatry/Psychopharmacology course for upper level residents and teaches interns on the inpatient service at Our Lady of the Lake Regional Medical Center.
 He is a Clinical Assistant Professor of Psychiatry with the LSUHSC School of Medicine.